 Drawback #3: Not as Exclusive as Marketed

-The NSLC markets itself as a highly competitive program that only invites and accepts top-notch students.
-However, like many similar organizations that claim to promote student leadership, NSLC send invitations to thousands of students each year in an attempt to maximize the number of students who enroll in their programs.
+To many people, the most egregious aspect of NSLC is that it markets itself as a highly competitive program that only invites and accepts top-notch students.
+However, like many similar organizations that claim to promote student leadership, NSLC send invitations to many, many students each year in an attempt to maximize the number of students who enroll in their programs.

-While NSLC emphasizes the fact that students are “invited” to attend as an indicator of its prestige, any student can apply to the program without receiving an invitation.
+While NSLC emphasizes the fact that students are "invited" to attend as an indicator of its prestige, any student can apply to the program without receiving an invitation, and, to be honest, most of them, if not all, will be accepted.
+There's nothing exclusive about this program.

 Want to build the best possible college application?